bitsofinfo/yas3fs-cluster-tester/README.md

 Test harness to induce file io and validate [yas3fs](https://github.com/danilop/yas3fs) cluster activity across a N [yas3fs](https://github.com/danilop/yas3fs) peer-nodes.

 This may be useful to anyone who wants to validate/test [yas3fs](https://github.com/danilop/yas3fs) to see how it behaves under load and with N peer's all managing files in the same S3 bucket.
-This has been used to test [yas3fs](https://github.com/danilop/yas3fs) against a several node "cluster" with each node generating hundreds of files.
+This has been used to test [yas3fs](https://github.com/danilop/yas3fs) 20+ node "clusters" spread across separate data-centers, with each node generating thousands of files upwards of 5-15gb total in each node's file set size (total 'cluster' file-set > ~75g -> 100gb) .
+Current results are pretty promising, in such large scale tests, we've seen only a handful of missing files on a handful of participating nodes.
+Things can likely be done to improve yas3fs's robustness to recover in these situations.

 ## General Concepts